zhaoyu-qiao/clicky-game/README.md

 # Clicky Game

+## Introduction
+This is an app powered by react on the front end, and a json file as its API.
 Try clicking one friend once only to gain score, every time you click a friend's card, the order of the friend cards will shuffle.
 If you click the same friend twice the game will reset!
 Check out your top scrore at the Top bar!

-## Introduction
-This is an app powered by react on the front end, and a json file as its API

 ## Components
 - Wrapper